OVERVIEW

 As we leave the Scottish Borders and enter Northumberland National Park, we cross into England—symbolically echoing St Cuthbert’s own movement between lands and peoples.
 This region, steeped in monastic history, invites us to embrace stillness, perseverance, and prayer.

 With each step, we are reminded of the Celtic tradition of “peregrinatio”—a journey not just of the feet, but of the soul, seeking God in unfamiliar places.
-We are collected by our private cach and driven to our hotel for the next 2 nights.

 Included Meals: